Abdulkareem101/megalodon-ml/README.md

-**This repo covers my individual contribution to the project: the ML model development, training, and evaluation.** The full system also includes an API/processing pipeline, a web dashboard, and business-model work built by my teammates — those pieces aren't part of this repo.
+**This repo covers my individual contribution to the project: the ML model development, training, and evaluation.** The full system also includes an API/processing pipeline, a web dashboard, and business-model work built by my teammates.
+Those pieces aren't part of this repo.

 | Component | Contributor |
 |---|---|